Guidelines for Implementing and Auditing Differentially Private Systems: Introduction

 \subsection{The role of testing.}

-Verifying that a complex system satisfies differential privacy is, in general, an intractable task.
-Proving that a piece of code satisfies differential privacy is in general undecidable, and black-box statistical testing cannot in general positively establish privacy guarantees because differential privacy requires a constraint to hold \emph{for every pair} of adjacent datasets and for every possible outcome.
-Nevertheless, confidence in a system can be increased through a combination of choosing a good set of design principles, performing code audits, developing a mathematical model of a system's semantics along with a proof of its correctness (possibly aided by software verification tools), and designing (unit) tests that help ensure that the code conforms to the mathematical model.
-They can also help find subtle bugs in code/proofs and can find mismatches between implementation and pseudo-code.
+Verifying that a complex system satisfies differential privacy (or any other security property) is, in general, an intractable task, and black-box statistical testing cannot in general positively establish privacy guarantees.
+One of the difficulties is that differential privacy requires a constraint to hold \emph{for every pair} of adjacent datasets (e.g., all possible pairs of datasets that differ on one record) and for every possible output of the system.
+Nevertheless, confidence in a system can be increased through a combination of \begin{inparaenum}[(1)] \item choosing a good set of design principles, \item performing code audits, \item developing a mathematical model of a system's semantics along with a proof of its correctness (possibly aided by software verification tools), and \item designing (unit) tests that help ensure that the code conforms to the mathematical model.
+These tests can also help find subtle bugs in code/proofs and can find mismatches between implementation and pseudo-code. \end{inparaenum}

 The most actionable part of this paper is the testing framework it provides.
 Thus, it is important to emphasize (again) that unit tests cannot guarantee that a system works correctly.
 At best, they can fail to prove that a system violates differential privacy.
 In doing so, they can increase our confidence in the likelihood that a system designed to be differentially private in fact satisfies differential privacy.
 Unit testing is in no way a replacement for mathematical proof or formal verification, and the core belief that a system is differentially private should continue to stem from mathematical argument (either derived ``by hand'' or as a result of using a framework for differentially private programming that itself certifies correctness).